loadero/loadero-python/README.md

 - 95th percentile
 - 99th percentile

 The result is a single float value identified by a metric path.
-For example the maximal CPU usage is described by the metric path - `machine/cpu/used/max`
+For example, the maximal CPU usage is described by the metric path - `machine/cpu/used/max`

 In Loadero-Python metric base paths - `MetricBasePath` and metric paths - `MetricPath` are constant enumerations of all the available metric and metric base paths.
-Contained with in the `loadero_python.resources.metric_path` module.
+Contained within the `loadero_python.resources.metric_path` module.

 To access a specific metric `MetricBasePath` enumeration needs to be imported.